 The Ol' Curmudgeon's Blog:

 (wherein he posts fantastic recipes and occasional comments on life, the universe and everything)

 Palmetto Animal Assisted Living Services (PAALS) Website

-(service dog organization which provided Emmy, my wonderful mobility service dog - see also Living With the Woof)
+(service dog organization which provided my wonderful mobility service dog, Emmy, and Warrior, her successor - see also Living With the Woof)

 If you have questions for me, please contact me via e-mail.

 Revised 3/2017 Copyright © 1999-2017 Elizabeth W. Riggs